cjus/hydra-aws-docker-article/README2.md

 You can choose the defaults for the remaining options.

 Once the EC2 instance is ready, you can SSH into it to install a Redis container.
+The following command adds Docker to the ec2-user group and creates a root folder called data, where our Redis data will persist.
+Finally, we use Docker to pull the Redis 3.0.7 container.

 ```shell
 $ sudo usermod -a -G docker ec2-user